appditto/pippin_nano_wallet/README.md

 You can start the server with `pippin --start-server`, or use `pippin --help` for a full list of available CLI options.

+### Docker

+Alternatively, you can run Pippin in a docker container with `docker run -v ~/PippinData:/root/PippinData -p 11338:11338 bananocoin/pippin`.
+Be sure to change the `host` option in the generated `config.yaml` to `0.0.0.0`.

 ## Server Configuration

 Pippin is configured through a `yaml` style configuration for most things, but some things are configured via `env` variables.